 Exploring the local culinary scene is such a big part of traveling, and each one of Spain’s 17 regions has its own food culture.

-While paella is Spain’s most famous dish, Madrid has nothing to do with it because it was actually born in Valencia.
+While paella is probably Spain’s most famous dish, Madrid has nothing to do with it because it was actually born in Valencia.
 So if you’re looking to experience Madrid’s authentic food scene, searching for paella is not the way to do it.

-To have a somewhat authentic meal, avoid the touristy cafes and restaurants that try to tempt you with photos of paella and central locations on the city’s main streets.
+To have a somewhat authentic meal, avoid the touristy cafes and restaurants that try to tempt you with big photos of paella and central locations on the city’s main streets.
 Those are the biggest tourist traps.
+Instead, go to a Valencian restaurant for a proper meal.

 Don’t Eat in Plaza Mayor